AlienMajik/SnoopR/README.md

 Run Kismet

-Ensure Kismet is running and capturing network traffic.
+Ensure Kismet is running and capturing network traffic by manually(recommended) activating all data sources through kismets GUI by running:

+    sudo kismet

+Or you activate the data sources from the start.
 Wardrive around in order to see if devices are following you.
 You can use this command (with appropriate adapter names):

     sudo kismet -c wlan1 -c hci0:bluetooth